KCOU: History

-News Department
+News department

 In spring of 2009, KCOU launched its news department under the slogan "Your only source for live campus news."
 The department began broadcasting news updates at the top of the hour throughout the day.
 In fall 2009, KCOU News launched a 15-minute newscast, "The Pulse," during evening drive-time.
 The show was later expanded to a half-hour and then, in January 2011, a full hour of news from 4:30–5:30 p.m., making it mid-Missouri's earliest evening newscast.

 Currently, "The Pulse" is broadcast on weekdays from 5:00–6:00 p.m.
 "The Pulse" features live interviews, pre-recorded stories, and discussions from a rotating cast of anchors.
 It also includes reports on live weather and traffic conditions around Columbia, Mo.

 The news department also produces a variety of other talk and variety shows.
 In the past, these included a Sunday afternoon news review, "NewsHour," that featured in-depth interviews with from the MU campus and the Columbia community.
 Other historical shows include "Point-Counterpoint" and the award-winning science show "The Big Electron."
-Former News Directors include Theo Keith (2009–2010) and Blake Hanson (2010–2011).
+Former News Directors include Michael Reese (1981) Theo Keith (2009–2010) and Blake Hanson (2010–2011).

-Sports Department
+Sports department

 In the 2009–2010 school year, the station carried Missouri men's basketball games for the first time.

-In the 2013-2014 school year, the station carried all Missouri football games live at home and the road, along with a live slate of Missouri Men's basketball games, specifically home conference games, select non-conference opponents, as well as the SEC Tournament.
+In the 2013–2014 school year, the station carried all Missouri football games live at home and the road, along with a live slate of Missouri Men's basketball games, specifically home conference games, select non-conference opponents, as well as the SEC Tournament.
 Football coverage typically begins 1 hour before kick-off under the moniker "Tiger Pre-Game Live", while basketball coverage starts 30 minutes before tip-off under the moniker "Tiger Tip-Off Live", expanded to an hour for Conference and NCAA Tournament Coverage.
 The postgame reports for both sports are branded "Tiger Postgame Report."

 In 2017, KCOU broadcast the Texas Bowl at NRG Stadium in Houston, Texas.
 In 2018 and 2019, the station traveled to every Missouri football road game.

 The sports department also broadcasts dozens of talk shows focusing on a wide variety of sports topics locally, nationally, and internationally.
 As of Fall 2019, the station carried Missouri men and women's basketball, football, volleyball, soccer, and hockey all live.